sshh12/Tradinhood/docs/DOCS.md

     username: (str) required login information if token not specified
     password: (str) required login information if token not specified
     mfa_code: (str) 2 Factor code, required if enabled on the account
+    verification: (str) The type of verification to use if required [sms, email]
     acc_num: (str, optional) manual specify the account number
     nummus_id: (str, optional) manual specify the nummus id